andrewgurn/propaganda/README.md

 7. Configure your display devices (a Raspberry Pi, for exampe) to load propaganda/propaganda.php in Chrome (I haven't really tested it in other browsers)

 # configuring a display device
 A Raspberry Pi works great for this.
 I have included a script in /scripts that will launch propaganda for you in chromium.
 I would recommend setting up your Pi to run this script automatically at login.
-To do this on an LXDE-based pi, copy the propagandaStartup.sh script to your home directory (or wehever you want it) and then:
+To do this on an LXDE-based pi, copy the propagandaStartup.sh script to your home directory (or wherever you want it) and then:

-        ...
         sudo nano /etc/xdg/lxsession/LXDE/autostart
-        ...

 And then add:

-        ...
         @sh /home/pi/propagandaStartup.sh
-        ...